iZettle/sdk-android/README.md

 #### CardPaymentResult.Canceled

 Payment was canceled by merchant or customer.
-Doesn't contain any additional data
+Doesn't contain any additional data.

 #### CardPaymentResult.Failed